 The task manager can be summoned to the display with the frozen or black game screen in the following methods.

-To access to Task Manager on your other monitor and end the nightmare frozen screen, follow the steps below:
+To access Task Manager on your other monitor and end the nightmare frozen screen, follow the steps below:

-If it opens, you’ll be able to get out.
 Remember to change the default settings to the screen you want to use.

 When you press Ctrl+Alt+Del to open Task Manager, it is usually obscured by the fullscreen window in which your game or programme is running.
 If that’s the case, try the following steps if the previous one doesn’t work: